 PJ Annand

-Researcher // activist // survivor // introvert // gender+sexuality // health+social inequalities // violence+trauma // power // future of work
+Researcher // educator // activist // introvert // health+social inequalities // gender+sexuality // violence+trauma // co-production // justice

 King's College London